Norwich Free Academy: History

+The Norwich Free Academy was founded in 1854 as an alternative to sectarian educational practices of the 19th century.
+Its goal was to be accessible to both men and women across social classes, done through a blend of private endowment and public support.
+Construction of the Academy began soon after its founding, with the original building on Chelsea Parade.
+It began classes in 1856 with instruction in Latin, Greek, mathematics, English literature, history, natural philosophy, and the emerging sciences.
+There was also a strong emphasis on ethical instruction and civic engagement.

 In 2017 the NFA administration protested against a Governor of Connecticut Dannel P. Malloy's Senate Bill 786, which requires trustees of any "incorporated or endowed high school or academy" to publicly post each "schedule, agenda and minutes of each meeting".
-SB 786 also allows for area school districts that send students to NFA to have seats on the NFA board of representatives.
+SB 786 allows for area school districts that send students to NFA to have seats on the NFA board of representatives.
 It also allows public hearings and reviews by area boards of education of portions of NFA's budget, as well as the auditing the NFA revenues each year.
 The bill ultimately was modified; it continued to allow area boards of education to review the NFA budget and hold public hearings and requiring annual auditing, but the requirement that area school boards have representatives on the NFA board was removed.
 On March 24 the Education Committee of the Connecticut General Assembly approved this revised version.
 The NFA administration expressed satisfaction over this outcome.

 Campus

-The 38 acre main campus contains seven buildings that are listed in the National Register of Historic Places, the most prominent being the Slater Memorial Museum.
+The 38-acre main campus contains seven buildings that are listed in the National Register of Historic Places, the most prominent being the Slater Memorial Museum.